msztolcman/versionner/README.md

 Installation
 ------------

 `versionner` should work on any platform where [Python](http://python.org) is available, it means Linux, Windows, MacOS X etc.

+Simplest way is to use Python's built-in package system:

+    pip install versionner

-To install, go to [GitHub releases](https://github.com/mysz/versionner/releases), download newest release, unpack and put somewhere in `PATH` (ie. `~/bin` or `/usr/local/bin`).
+In other case, you can go also to [GitHub releases](https://github.com/mysz/versionner/releases), download newest release, unpack and put somewhere in `PATH` (ie. `~/bin` or `/usr/local/bin`).

 If You want to install newest unstable version, then just copy file to your PATH, for example:

     curl https://raw.github.com/mysz/versionner/master/versionner.py > /usr/local/bin/versionner